 I also froze them for 10 minutes before placing them on the grill so they would be fairly firm.
 If they are too mushy, they will fall between the grill grates.
 Also, make sure to place them on direct high heat for a few minutes, and then you can move them to indirect heat after they cook a little.
 You can also place them on tinfoil on the grill if you are nervous about them falling apart.
 These steps can be skipped if you are not grilling them.

 We served them with the classic burger fixings (lettuce buns, sliced tomato, and red onion) and with these grilled sweet potato fries but used the avocado basil aioli as a dip instead of the tahini sauce.
+My favorite brand of tahini is Soom – if you are looking to try it, use this link to save 10%.
 These sun dried tomato chicken burgers make for a quick and healthy summer meal or a great protein for meal prep.
 Serve them with your favorite side or over a salad for an easy protein packed meal.

 Paleo Sun Dried Tomato Chicken Burgers with Avocado Basil Aioli